loganmarchione/loganmarchione.com/content/posts/2023/index.md

 My tips are:

 - Remove the microSD card before opening the case (otherwise you'll break your card)
+- Put your Steam Deck into [battery storage mode](https://www.ifixit.com/Guide/How+to+Enable+Battery+Storage+Mode/149962) before opening it up (FYI you'll need to plug in the power adapter to get it out of this mode when you're done)
+- Place the Steam Deck screen-down in its case so that you're not putting pressure on the joysticks during the disassembly
 - Don't replace the SSD until you disconnect the battery
 - After the battery is disconnected, push the power button a few times to discharge any remaining electricity
+- Don't damage the foil wrap around the SSD, you'll need to reuse it
 - When replacing the screws, turn them counter-clockwise until they click into place, then turn clockwise (this will prevent you from stripping the plastic)

 After you're done, you'll have a blank SSD in the Steam Deck, so you'll have to use a different computer to burn the SteamOS [recovery image](https://help.steampowered.com/en/faqs/view/1b71-edf2-eb6d-2bb3) to a USB flash drive, then boot the Steam Deck off the flash drive in order to reinstall SteamOS.

+After that, you should be able to boot your Steam Deck and see the expanded storage.

+IMAGE_GOES_HERE

 # Conclusion